kadegami/CS300AnalysisandDesing-/README.md

 # CS300AnalysisandDesing-

-My experience during my class CS 300 Analysis and Desing made me be a better programer and to understand code and pesudocode better.
+My experience during my class CS 300 Analysis and Desing made me be a better programmer and to understand code and pseudocode better.
-I will explain the main challanges and growth I experiences during this class.
+I will explain the main challanges and growth, I experiences during this class.

 Problem Identification: In both projects, the primary task revolves around managing course data within a Computer Science program.
 Project One focuses on outlining pseudocode for manipulating and organizing this data using different data structures (vectors, hash tables, trees)